Accounts Receivable: A Strategy for Steady Cash Flow

 - Use online invoicing tools.
 While sending invoices by snail mail are still expected from some companies, most company's agree that they prefer receiving them through email and enjoy the convenience of pressing on a link and paying it immediately so it’s off their plate.

-For you, that means one of the fastest ways to pay.
+For you, it's one of the fastest ways to get paid.
 These online invoices also allow for multiple payment methods as well as recurring invoices so your invoicing gets done while you focus on your business.

 - Offer more payment methods.
-Limiting a client to a paper check is cumbersome and could be impacting how fast you get paid.
-However, if you give them many more digital payment options such as debit & credit cards, ACH, or direct bank payments allows them to take care the payment easily and immediately.
+Limiting a client to a paper check could be impacting how fast you get paid.
+However, if you give them many more digital payment options such as debit & credit cards, ACH, or direct bank payments allows them to take care the payment easily and quickly.

-If you have also spoken to them and found that they are having money problems or you hear some excuses, then this is a sign to stop working and go elsewhere.
-In these cases, it may not make sense to go to court or a collections agency as you most likely will get nothing out of it.
+If you have also spoken to them and found that they are having money problems or you hear some excuses, then this is a sign to stop working and move on.
 Those are the times to just cut bait with that client.

 Need Help Improving Your Cash flow?